sa-shiro/Minecraft-Compressed-Blocks/README.md

-# CB: Compressed Blocks 1.16
+# CB: Compressed Blocks 1.17

-A Block Compression mod for Minecraft 1.14.4, 1.15.2 and 1.16
+A Block Compression mod for Minecraft 1.14.4, 1.15, 1.16 and 1.17

 Compress your Blocks to make more free space (up to **3.486.784.101** Blocks in just ***one single Block***)<br>
-This mod currently features <b>127</b> compressed minecraft blocks as well as <b>36</b> custom items and tools.
+This mod currently features <b>128</b> compressed minecraft blocks as well as <b>24</b>items.

 [curseforge link](https://www.curseforge.com/minecraft/mc-mods/cb-compressed-blocks)